isle-0/BVE_System/README.md

 *   **Object Detection and Tracking:**
 Object detection serves to identify and locate relevant entities within the scene, such as vehicles, pedestrians, cyclists, and traffic signs.
 This provides crucial semantic context to the geometric representation.

 This task is typically accomplished using deep learning-based object detectors.
 Models like YOLO (You Only Look Once), Faster R-CNN, or DETR are trained on extensive datasets (e.g., COCO, KITTI, nuScenes) annotated with bounding boxes and class labels for various object categories.
-This project employs YOLOv5, a popular choice known for its excellent balance of speed and accuracy, making it suitable for real-time or near-real-time applications.
-YOLOv5 is a single-stage detector featuring architectures like CSPDarknet as the backbone and PANet in the neck, offering various model sizes (n, s, m, l, x) to cater to different computational budgets.
+This project employs the Faster R-CNN model with ResNet-50 backbone and FPN, a popular choice known for its excellent balance of speed and accuracy, making it suitable for real-time or near-real-time applications.

 The output of the object detector (bounding boxes and class labels in the perspective view) is combined with the estimated depth information to project the detected objects onto the BEV map.
 This allows the system to represent not just the geometry of the scene but also the locations and types of dynamic and static objects within it, which is vital for tasks like collision avoidance, behavior prediction, and interaction planning.
 Performing detection in the perspective view leverages the high resolution and rich texture information available in the input image.
 However, the accuracy of the object's final position in the BEV map becomes dependent on the accuracy of the depth estimated for that object.
 An alternative architectural choice involves transforming image features to the BEV space first and then performing detection on the BEV feature map.
 This might offer better handling of perspective distortion and occlusion but could be affected by information loss or artifacts introduced during the view transformation process itself.